Prima J: Career

 Their self-titled debut album was released on June 27, 2008.
 They made their debut in 2007 with the single "Rock Star" for the Bratz Motion Picture Soundtrack.
 They were discovered by former talent manager Bruce Johnson, who, along with his business partner Jorge Hernandez, introduced the cousins to songwriter Stefanie Ridel.

 Prima J made a brief appearance in Bratz, auditioning for the school talent show.
-Three of Bratz’s stars, Logan Browning, Janel Parrish, and Nathalia Ramos, appear in the "Rock Star" music video.
+Three of Bratzs stars, Logan Browning, Janel Parrish, and Nathalia Ramos, appear in the "Rock Star" music video.

-Prior to "Rock Star,” they performed the song "Gotta Lotta" for the Disney Channel original movie Jump In!, which was released on the film's soundtrack.
-They also starred in Baby Bash's music video "What Is It.”
+Prior to "Rock Star", they performed the song "Gotta Lotta" for the Disney Channel original movie Jump In!, which was released on the film's soundtrack.
+They also starred in Baby Bash's music video "What Is It".
 They made a cameo in the direct-to-DVD film Bring It On: Fight to the Finish, the fifth installment of the Bring It On series.

 In 2016, Janelle and Jessica reunited after a nearly eight-year hiatus.
 They host a radio broadcast with Dash Radio and released a single entitled "Ladies" on March 10, 2017.